a slow archive of black study

 the mixtape

-“A Slow Archive of Black Study: The Mixtape” approaches blackness as practice through critical and creative engagement, imagining my dissertation as a mixtape, organized as a series of tracks.
-Inspired by my late father’s mixtape-making practice, I follow a mixtape methodology of theory, practice, curation, and black life that creates something new, engaging objects as albums, or recognized wholes not intended to be fully accounted for.
+“A Slow Archive of Black Study: The Mixtape” approaches blackness as practice through critical and creative engagement, imagining my research as a mixtape, organized as a series of tracks.
+Inspired by my late father’s mixtape-making practice, I follow a mixtape methodology of theory, practice, curation, and black life, creating something new.
 Inherently archival and fugitive, the slow archive that emerges through a mixtape methodology is also a practice of black study.

 a slow archive

 I inhabit Elissa Blount Moorhead’s articulation of a slow archive as something that grows with you.
-When Blount Moorhead named the archive as slow, she was referring to her home, her family, and the archive and archival practice of their black lives.
-Her articulation gave language to the archive of my black life.
+When Blount Moorhead named the archive as slow, she was referring to her home, her family, and the archive and archival practices of their black living.
 A slow archive provides an account of material and social black life as well as systems of knowledge production that refuse the expectations of what would be called institutionally legitimate organization.
-Slowness, a mode of enacting blackness as practice, complicates institutional logics.
-How might a slow archive practice towards abolition and exodus?
+Slowness, a mode of enacting blackness as practice, complicates institutional logics. a slow archive practices towards abolition and exodus?

 black study

-Black Studies, the academic discipline, the institutional acquisition performs under institutional constraints at the expense of knowledge production while centering the voices of heterosexual men.
+Black Studies, the academic discipline, the institutional acquisition, performs under institutional constraints at the expense of knowledge production while centering the voices of heterosexual men.
 This creates a paradox of academic anti-intellectualism.
 Alternatively, black study is thinking away from institutional requirements.
-I often ask myself, “how do I say this without getting in trouble?”
+I often ask myself, “how do I say/do this without getting in trouble?”
 Then I tell myself, “I’m already in trouble.”
-The more I remind myself of this, the less time I spend being antagonized about the possibility of an antiblackness that is already present.
+The more I remind myself of this, the less time I spend being antagonized about the possibility of antiblackness that is already present.
 I am more heavily invested in refusing whiteness than I am in critiquing it.
-As I see it, black study rejects the practice of whiteness.
+As I see it, black study rejects the practice of antiblackness.

 care